RAKS-Humber/AndroidBarcodeScanner/README.md

 [x] Fetch data for the barcode from firestore.

+We have implemented the databse using firestore.
+We have a products collection and orders collection.
+Products stores the information of individual products sold in the store and Orders stores order history.

 [ ] Add recieved product info based on barcode to a list.

 [ ] Pass data to a new activity for checkout.